 While I have read slash, and I enjoy excitement as much as the next person, I’ve found straightforward PWP to get unintentionally amusing after a while.
-Hence I personally tend to stay away from it, but that’s for all forms of sexuality that it may showcase.
+Hence I personally tend to stay away from it, but that’s for all forms of character sexuality that it may showcase.
 I kinda like plot with my sexy stories.
 But hey, that might just be me.

-Pon Farr and bi-curiosity in a way that is safe for teens (the story is, to my mind properly, rated T) but gets across the characters’ sexuality immediately.
+Contamination by Odon is a femmeslash story about Hoshi and T’Pol that brings together Pon Farr and bi-curiosity in a way that is safe for teens (the story is, to my mind properly, rated T) but gets across the characters’ sexuality immediately.
 Could this even work on a more conservative network?

 I don’t see any reason why not.
 Hell, it’s actually a bit less sexy than what the UPN network was really showing when ENT was in first-run.

-A character’s sexuality is as much a part of a person as their eye color or their height, and it’s just as mutable, particularly after maturation.
+Character sexuality is as much a part of a person as their eye color or their height, and it’s just as mutable, particularly after maturation.
 To create a ship or a series with absolutely no one with an alternative view is downright unrealistic.
 The percentage of out-and-out 100% homosexual persons is rather small, but the percentage of people who are bi, bi-curious and/or sympathetic to gay rights is considerably higher.

 There is a lot of room under the umbrella called Star Trek, and fan fiction proves that anyway, by bringing poetry, different pairings, horror stories, alternative timelines, expanded universes, original characters, and extremely long story arcs which can work side by side with what happened on screen and in the officially sanctioned books.